 What we are telling parents, therefore, is that you should never give a young person alcohol (due to impact on brain development), but, in fact, you have to give it to them (in your home preferably) before they drink it anywhere else.
 If you do give it to them, however, this could indicate that you approve of their drinking leading to potential drinking problems in the future.
 In addition, you certainly don’t want them to get alcohol from other sources when they go to a party or gathering as the research says that if they do they’re at greater risk!
 One statement seems to contradict the next and it ends up being totally confusing!

-In addition, a piece of Australian research released early last year provided two extra messages that ‘muddy the waters’ even more.
+In addition, Australian research released last year provided two extra messages that ‘muddy the waters’ even more.
 They are as follows:

 - Parental supply of alcohol provides no benefit or protective effect